 Plus, let’s face it – paddle boarding is more fun than just hitting the gym.
 You get to experience the outdoors and most likely you’ll be paddling out with friends.
-We’re more apt to repeatedly do the things that are fun and social.
+We’re more apt to repeatedly do things that are fun and social.

 Now, yoga enthusiasts should be really happy with everything stand up paddle boarding has to offer.
 A large number of brands, if not all of them, make sure to build personalized boards to answer all of our different needs; racing, touring, wave/river riding, and of course yoga.

-Yoga boosts the flexibility and inner peace of your brain and body, and what better way to do it with style than doing it on the water with one of those great thick inflatable paddle boards.
+Yoga boosts the flexibility and inner peace of your brain and body, and what better way to do it with style than doing it on the water with one of those great thick inflatable SUPs.
 However, you might need to know the following; water yoga is quite challenging; you got to be willing to put a great deal of strength and dedication into it.

 8- Better and Subtle State of Mind

-Furthermore, yoga means meditation, and meditation means a better and subtle state of mind which will directly affect your mood and body.
+Furthermore, yoga means meditation, and meditation means a better and subtle state of mind that will directly affect your mood and body.
 Stand up paddle boarding requires a certain level of concentration that is sure going to increase with time, resulting in better mood control and body and brain function.

 9- Better Cardiovascular Health